Chinas Hubei Reports 2,618 New Confirmed Cases Of Novel Coronavirus Infection - UrduPoint

 China's Hubei Reports 2,618 New Confirmed Cases Of Novel Coronavirus Infection

-Central China's Hubei Province, center of the novel coronavirus outbreak, reported 2,618 new confirmed cases and 91 new deaths on Sunday, local health authorities said Monda
+Central China's Hubei Province, center of the novel coronavirus pneumonia outbreak, reported 2,618 new confirmed cases and 91 new deaths on Sunday, local health authorities said Monday

-WUHAN, (UrduPoint / Pakistan Point News - 10th Feb, 2020 ) :Central China's Hubei Province, center of the novel coronavirus outbreak, reported 2,618 new confirmed cases and 91 new deaths on Sunday, local health authorities said Monday.
+WUHAN (UrduPoint / Pakistan Point News - 10th Feb, 2020 ) :Central China's Hubei Province, center of the novel coronavirus pneumonia outbreak, reported 2,618 new confirmed cases and 91 new deaths on Sunday, local health authorities said Monday.

 The provincial capital Wuhan reported 1,921 new infections and 73 new deaths, and the cities of Huanggang and Xiaogan reported 115 and 105 new confirmed cases, respectively, according to the Hubei Provincial Health Commission.